-Additionally, it is commonly believed that farm-raised shrimp may have some negative health effects compared to wild-caught shrimp.
+Additionally, it’s commonly believed that farm-raised shrimp may have some negative health effects compared with wild-caught shrimp.

-This article will explore the evidence to determine if shrimp is a healthy food to include in your diet.
+This article explores the evidence to determine if shrimp is a healthy food to include in your diet.

 Shrimp has an impressive nutrition profile.

-Here is an overview of the nutrients in a 3-ounce (85-gram) serving of shrimp (1):
+Here’s an overview of the nutrients in a 3-ounce (85-gram) serving of shrimp (

-Summary Shrimp is very nutritious.
-It is fairly low in calories and provides a high amount of protein and healthy fats, in addition to a variety of vitamins and minerals.
+Shrimp is very nutritious.
+It’s fairly low in calories and provides a high amount of protein and healthy fats, as well as a variety of vitamins and minerals.

 Shrimp often gets a bad rap for its high cholesterol content.